-Yes, that is my Midwestern, steak-loving, Honey-Bunches-of-Oats-traditionalist boyfriend loves my spinach concoctions so much, he’s asking for them, hopefully, in the morning.
-I’d like to think this is due to my mad blending skills, but this is probably due to my new secret ingredient: chocolate protein powder (it’s amazing.)
+Yes, that is my Midwestern, steak-loving, Honey-Bunches-of-Oats-traditionalist boyfriend I’m talking about.
+I’d like to think this is due to my mad blending skills, but some credit probably has to go to my new secret ingredient: chocolate protein powder (it’s amazing.)

 But I’m trying.
-My impressive consumption of Greek yogurt was even remarked upon the last time I exited Costco (oh, how I feel out of place as a single young professional amidst the middle-aged couples and Asian families that travel in packs) with my three large containers of Fage 0%.
+Like, to the point where my impressive consumption of Greek yogurt was remarked upon the last time I exited Costco with three family-sized containers of Fage.
 Yes, it’s true.
 I’ve turned into a yogurt fiend.
-After detoxing dairy out of my diet, I’m curious to see what this does to my body but for now, I’m going with the 23-grams-of-protein-per-cup flow and enjoying every last creamy second of it.
+After detoxing dairy out of my diet, I’m curious to see what this does to my body but for now, I’m going with the 23-grams-of-protein-per-cup flow and kind of loving it.

-I prefer this over pure banana-only frozen yogurt because you get more volume (who has 10 frozen bananas lying around?!), a creamier texture, and WAY more protein.
+I prefer this over banana-only frozen yogurt because you get more volume for fewer calories (plus who has 10 frozen bananas lying around?!), a hint of chocolate, and WAY more protein.
 Which I need.

 The result is something that looks like it should taste minty, but really just tastes like vanilla-y banana goodness with a hint of chocolate.
 The spinach is undetectable.
 If you hate bananas, you can leave the banana out.
 If you don’t have protein powder, you can try adding a tablespoon or two of unsweetened cocoa powder (taste the blended mixture and if it’s not sweet enough, add additional sweetener.
 But my vanilla yogurt was pretty sweet.)
 I’d like to try using unsweetened Greek yogurt next, but for now, this is some incredibly, incredibly easy frozen yogurt that you deserve to consume right.
 Now.